Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 SUMMARY

-CURRENT MEDICAL TREATMENT - for OSA is still problemmatic.
-Sometimes simple measures like nasal cones or EPAP work, and sometimes nothing works.
-Minor surgeries include genioglossus advancement, suspending the tongue base along with the hyoid bone from a suture tethered to a bone screw in the front of the mandible,3-4 implanting an electrical stimulator in the hypoglossal nerve to dilate the pharynx by activating the genioglossus and geniohyoid muscles,5 uvulopalatopharyngoplasty (UPPP), tongue reduction surgery, and palatal stiffeners.
-These each work on some people, but it's difficult to predict which people.
-Predictable success surgically requires multi-level treatment, usually involving bone reconstruction, such as maxillo-mandibular advancement; but even such an extensive structural correction only brings AHI to under 5 in 43% of patients.6 Also, the advancement of the jawbones can wane over time if not accompanied by a supportive change in the activity of the jaw muscles.
-Most OSA patients are treated with CPAP, because it is usually effective in those who can tolerate it; but compliance is poor.
-In addition, continuous positive pressure is bound to inhibit the intermittent negative pressure that powers the nightly drainage of cerebrospinal fluid from the cranium through glymphatic circulation.7-12
+RATIONALE - Current medical treatment for OSA is inadequate.
+Minor surgeries include cutting out areas of soft tissue, advancing the genioglossus muscle, suspending the tongue base along with the hyoid bone from a suture tethered to a screw in the lingual plate of the symphysis,1-2 implanting an electrical stimulator in the hypoglossal nerve to dilate the pharynx by activating the genioglossus and geniohyoid muscles to protrude the tongue base during each inhalation,3 uvulopalatopharyngoplasty (UPPP), and radiofrequency ablation or surgical reduction of the tongue base.
+These each work on some people; but it's difficult to predict which people.
+Predictable success surgically requires multi-level treatment, such as maxillo-mandibular advancement, which can advance the tongue base by 8-10 mm in both upper and lower jaws.4 However, even such an extensive structural correction only brings AHI to under 5 in less than half of the patients, and its effect can wane over time if not accompanied by a supportive change in the activity of the jaw muscles.
+Most OSA patients are treated with CPAP, but many people do not use it, and the continuous positive pressure must eliminate or at least reduce the intermittent negative pressures that power nightly drainage of cerebrospinal fluid from the cranium with each inbreath through glymphatic circulation.5-10

-Some researchers blame OSA on non-anatomical factors, primarily an inadequate neuromuscular arousal mechanism - commonly described as the muscles relaxing too much during sleep, and they target the neuromusculature for treatment.
-The patency of the unsupported portion of the pharyngeal airway is maintained by the tonus of the pharyngeal dilator muscles, which respond to increasing carbon dioxide levels by increasing their tonus as much as necessary during inspiration.
-Experimental airway obstruction in monkeys causes the genioglossus to pulse in synchrony with inspiration.1 In humans, studies show that airway obstruction triggers a rapid increase in tonus of the pharyngeal dilator muscles (loop gain) until the arousal threshold is reached and breathing is restored.
-Some people are able to use this adaptive muscle response system effectively to open the airway with each breath (the model for Inspire).
-Other people undergo hypopneas when loop gain leads to enough arousal to restore breathing, but they rarely undergo apneas.
-Other people with high loop gain over-react to the increased carbon dioxide levels, which destabilizes the ventilatory system, leads to more disturbances, and prevents the return of normal breathing.
-Still other people with low arousal thresholds have their sleep repeatedly disturbed by minor desaturations or by events that are not associated with desaturation.
-Precision medicine can be used to identify and treat individual sleep apnea disorders by providing medications that alter arousal threshold and loop gain, but an inadequate neuromuscular response cannot be considered the cause of the problem, because muscles normally relax during sleep.
-The goal of OSA treatment should be to provide an adequate airway passage at rest that does not depend on adaptive muscle activity.
+Some researchers blame OSA on an inadequate neuromuscular arousal mechanism - commonly described as the muscles relaxing too much during sleep, and they target the neuromusculature for treatment, but muscles normally relax during sleep.
+As soon as a person with a healthy airway falls asleep, the tonus in all their pharyngeal dilator muscles plunges.
+However, in response to airway obstruction, the muscles stay on guard, and their tonus increases as much as necessary to restore airway flow.
+In monkeys, experimental nasal airway obstruction causes the genioglossus to pulse in synchrony with inspiration.12 In humans, the increased carbon dioxide levels trigger a rapid increase in tonus of the pharyngeal dilator muscles (loop gain), until the arousal threshold is reached and breathing is restored.
+This neuromuscular arousal mechanism varies widely in its effectiveness.
+In some people, it successfully opens the airway with each breath (the model for Inspire).
+In other people, it allows hypopneas but prevents apneas, because rapid loop gain produces arousal that restores breathing before the airway is obstructed for long enough to produce hypoxia.
+Some people with high loop gain over-react to the increased carbon dioxide levels, which destabilizes the ventilatory system and prevents the return of normal breathing.
+Still other people with low arousal thresholds have their sleep repeatedly disturbed by minor desaturations or by events that are not associated with desaturation, such as snoring or wearing a CPAP mask.
+Precision medicine can be used to identify and treat some OSA by providing medications that alter arousal threshold and loop gain, but an inadequate neuromuscular response to the problem should not be considered the cause of the problem, and the goal of OSA treatment should be to provide an adequate resting airway passage that does not require a protective response.

-The elevation of the center of the soft palate can be seen in the X-rays below, where the black arrows mark the top of the soft palate and the thin white line in the right side X-ray is the metal arm of the soft palate elevator.
+The "tenting" of the soft palate can be seen in the X-rays below, where the black arrows mark the top of the soft palate and the thin white line in the right side X-ray is the metal arm of the soft palate elevator.

 sp_before.jpg spe.jpg BEFORE INSERTING THE SOFT PALATE ELEVATOR AFTER INSERTING THE SOFT PALATE ELEVATOR

-Elevating the center of the soft palate also tightens the nearby soft tissues, as was demonstrated below in a patient who had previously undergone UPPP, after horizontal lines were stamped on the pharyngeal wall with gentian violet.
-Inserting the device caused the straight purple lines on the left side photo to become curved on the right side photo.
-Such tensioning of the pharyngeal wall makes the soft tissues there less easily sucked into the pharynx or vibrating during snoring.
+Tenting the soft palate also tightens the nearby pharyngeal wall, as was demonstrated below in a patient who had previously undergone UPPP, after horizontal lines were stamped on the pharyngeal wall with gentian violet.
+Inserting the device caused the straight lines on the left side photo below to become curved on the right side photo.
+The resultant tightening of the pharyngeal wall makes it less easily sucked into obstructive contact with the tongue base and less prone to vibrate during snoring.

 unelevated_-_1_1.jpg Screen_Shot_2022-11-29_at_9.43.22_AM.png

-The soft palate elevator is usually employed together with mandibular advancement in the first phase of treatment; because simply elevating the soft palate to remove the gasket without also making changes in the functional environment that led to it invites relapse due to reproduction of a gasket by other loose soft tissues, and simply changing the functional environment by advancing the mandible may not produce enough change in the anatomy to restore airway flow without removing the gasket.
+The soft palate elevator is usually employed together with mandibular advancement in the first phase of treatment, because these two modalities work better together than either one alone.
+Simply removing the gasket without also making changes in the functional environment that led to gasket formation invites relapse due to formation of a new gasket, and simply changing the functional environment by advancing the mandible may not produce enough change in the anatomy to restore airway flow without also removing the gasket.

-Herbst appliances have the longest history of effective treatment for OSA and the best control of mandibular position; but the bolted connectors of previous Herbst appliances are unnecessarily bulky, and they restrict lateral mandibular movements, which leads to frequent breakage.
-In addition, their downward vector of push on the mandible can open the lips and lead to habitual mouth breathing.
-To solve those problems, Dr. Summer's high push Herbst appliance has a much lower profile, freely moveable connectors that cannot bind or restrict lateral movements, and a vector of force on the mandible directed upward and forward, rather than downward and forward.
-The high push Herbst appliance is almost unbreakable, and each side can be adjusted in 1/3 mm increments by sliding the rod out of the tube, rotating the tubing assembly on the externally threaded offset connector arm, and re-inserting the rod into the tube to lock in the adjustment.
+HERBST APPLIANCES - have the longest history of effective treatment for OSA and the best control of mandibular position; but the basic hardware was designed more than a century ago for bite jumping in children.
+When it is used for adults with OSA, the bolted connectors protrude into the lips and restrict lateral mandibular movements, which leads to frequent breakage; the downward vector of force on the mandible can open the lips and lead to habitual mouth breathing; and adjustments require a special tool and have limited range.
+To solve those problems, Dr. Summer has developed and tested (now in FDA review) improved telescopic hardware.
+The high-push Herbst has a lower profile (doesn't push into the lower lip), freely moveable connectors that cannot bind or restrict lateral movements, an upward vector of force on the mandible that has less tendency to push the mouth open, and an unlimited range of adjustment just by sliding the rod out of the tube, rotating the tubing assembly on the externally threaded offset connector arm, and re-inserting the rod into the tube to lock in the adjustment.

 _DSC4374.png

-TESTING - Whatever type of mandibular advancement appliance is used for stage one treatment, its effectiveness should be tested after titration.
-Even a 50% reduction in AHI can feel like successful treatment to the patient, but such limited improvements often do not last, because the remaining incidents keep stretching out the pharyngeal tissues until they reform a gasket that once again obstructs the airway.
+TESTING - After titrating a mandibular advancement appliance, its effectiveness should be tested.
+Even partial reductions of OSA can feel like successful treatment to the patient, but partial successes usually fade over time, because the remaining incidents keep stretching out the pharyngeal soft tissues.
 Multi-night home sleep testing eliminates any first night effect and the normal night-to-night variability in results.14

 Screen_Shot_2022-05-16_at_9.29.14_PM.png Screen_Shot_2022-10-25_at_2.07.51_PM.png